EuroPython/website/data/pages-content/faq.md

 ## **Q. When do you accept talk proposals?**

 A. The Call for Proposals (CFP) was run between **6-26 March 2023**.
 We are thrilled to have received more than 500 proposals on a wide range of topics.
 This record-breaking number of proposals reflected the great width of interests of our community.
-We are also proud to have provided support to first-time speakers via our [Speaker Mentorship Programme
+We are also proud to have provided support to first-time speakers via our [Speaker Mentorship Programme](/mentorship).

 ## **Q. How do you review and select talks?**